 Deciding Whether To Repair Or Place Your Microwave

-These days, it is possible to buy a good basic microwave for $100, with the average cost of higher powered models being another $100 or $200.
+These days, it is possible to buy a good basic microwave for $100, with the average cost of higher-powered models being another $100 or $200.
 Unless your microwave is still covered under the manufacturer’s warranty, which would entitle you to service from a factory-authorized repair shop, you might cut your losses and go microwave shopping if your unit cost less than $150.
 The average life of the microwave is nine years or less.

 When Microwave Repair Definitely Pays Off

 If you have a gourmet kitchen with high-end appliances, you probably did not purchase your microwave at a big box store, and you might have one with convection and other features that might price it into the thousands.
-Jenn Air, for example, has a microwave wall oven with a dual-fan convection system that retails for over $5,000, while offering countertop models that retail for over $700.
-In these cases, calling a repair company is worth your time and money in order to preserve your original investment.
+Jenn Air, for example, has a microwave wall oven with a dual-fan convection system that retails for over $5,000 while offering countertop models that retail for over $700.
+In these cases, calling a repair company is worth your time and money to preserve your original investment.